-The College of Education prepares students (known as “candidates”) who seek to enter education-related professions.
-Candidates pursuing teaching, professional school personnel, or administrative careers in schools and other professional roles will find an assortment of integrated programs organized to meet their professional aspirations.
-All programs of the College are experiential, collaborative, standards-based, assessment-informed, research-guided, and technology-supported.
+The College of Education prepares students for various careers in Education, Organizational Performance, and Sport Science.
+Students who seek to enter education-related professions are known as "candidates."
+Candidates pursuing teaching, professional school personnel, or administrative careers in schools will find an assortment of integrated programs organized to meet their professional aspirations.
+All programs in the College are experiential, collaborative, standards-based, assessment-informed, research-guided, and technology-supported.
 Idaho State University has an institutional commitment to educator preparation.
-Educator preparation programs are offered through the faculties of the College of Education, the College of Arts and Letters, the College of Science and Engineering, and the Division of Health Sciences.
+Educator preparation programs are offered through the faculties of the College of Education, the College of Arts and Letters, the College of Science and Engineering, and the Kasiska Division of Health Sciences.

 The College is organized into four academic departments and five centers/offices: